 Heel pain can have many causes.
-If your heel hurts, see your doctor right away to determine why and get treatment.
+If your heel hurts, see your primary care doctor or orthopaedic foot and ankle specialist right away to determine why and get treatment.
 Tell him or her exactly where you have pain and how long you've had it.
 Your doctor will examine your heel, looking and feeling for signs of tenderness and swelling.
 You may be asked to walk, stand on one foot or do other physical tests that help your doctor pinpoint the cause of your sore heel.
 Conditions that cause heel pain generally fall into two main categories: pain beneath the heel and pain behind the heel.

 Pain Beneath the Heel

 If it hurts under your heel, you may have one or more conditions that inflame the tissues on the bottom of your foot:

 Stone bruise: When you step on a hard object such as a rock or stone, you can bruise the fat pad on the underside of your heel.
 It may or may not look discolored.
 The pain goes away gradually with rest.

 Plantar fasciitis (subcalcaneal pain): Doing too much running or jumping can inflame the tissue band (fascia) connecting the heel bone to the base of the toes.
 The pain is centered under your heel and may be mild at first but flares up when you take your first steps after resting overnight.
 You may need to do special exercises, take medication to reduce swelling and wear a heel pad in your shoe.